epsylon/oasis/README.md

 ## Setup:

-Visit ['Settings'](https://solarnethub.com/socialnet/snh#settings_minimal) to configurate your network & avatar.
+Visit ['Settings'](https://solarnethub.com/socialnet/snh#settings_minimal) to choose your language, set a theme & configure your avatar.

 ----------

 ## Networking:

-Join ['PUB: "La Plaza"'](https://solarnethub.com/socialnet/engineering#snhla_plaza) to start to be connected with other projects.
+Join ['PUB: "La Plaza"'](https://solarnethub.com/socialnet/engineering#snhla_plaza) to start to be connected with other interesting projects in the Multiverse.

   ![SNH](https://solarnethub.com/_media/socialnet/snh-federated-networks.png "SolarNET.HuB")